-Here are some notes from a talk I gave in church yesterday.
+Here are some notes from a talk I gave in church a while back.
 In my church, members of the congregation are sometimes asked to prepare and deliver sermons so that we can learn from each other, and learn more deeply by doing our own preparation and study of the gospel.
 Some of the following might not make sense to my general readership, but there’s a link at the bottom for more info if you have questions.
 (This blog is like my journal, so sometimes I’ll put things here that are more for my own records than for any other reason.)

 Ordinances and Covenants – Leslie Householder 7/9/2016